MilosRasic/license-drama-check/README.md

 # license-drama-check

-Check node_modules for \"open source\" licenses altered to deny license to certain entities
+A simple Node.js package to check your dependencies for any open source license shenanigans that deny license to certain entities.